Deloraine Island Site Plan

 The Conservation Park Zone allows for protection and conservation, while providing opportunities for reasonable use and enjoyment.
 Limited extractive activities are permitted in the Conservation Park Zone, with a range of restrictions applying to most fishing activities.

 The Zoning Plan is one of a range of management tools used for the waters surrounding Deloraine Island.
 Other management tools include the Whitsundays Plan of Management 2008, the Great Barrier Reef Marine Park Act 1975 and Great Barrier Reef Marine Park Regulations 1983.

 4.1.2 Permits and the Whitsundays Plan of Management

 A number of activities in the Great Barrier Reef Marine Park, including tourist operations, require a Marine Parks permit.
-Permits help the GBRMPA and DERM to manage impacts on sensitive areas, amongst other things.
+Permits help the GBRMPA and NPRSR to manage impacts on sensitive areas, amongst other things.

 When the Whitsundays Plan of Management came into effect in 1998, permits allowing access to the Setting 5 area were capped.
 There are only a small number of permits with an endorsement allowing the conduct of commercial tour operations in the Setting 5 area surrounding Deloraine Island.

 4.1.3 Whitsunday and Mackay Islands Visitor Management Strategy